jshin313/PicoCTFStreamNotes/README.md

 * On 64-bit binary exploitation challenges, when passing parameters to functions, ROP is usually the way to get the proper values into registers.
 * calling exit() still means the destructors are still called.
 An attacker can use the destructor call to their advantage.
 Use \_exit instead with the underscore.
 * In part 5, Gynvael mentions a security bug called Http parameter pollution.
 While looking at JSON data, Gynvael points out how when there are keys with the same name, then there could be a security bug since some parsers might just return the first key-value pair while another parser might return the second key-value pair.
+* According to Gynvael there are only certain operations used for standard reverse engineering challenges:
+  1. add sub
+  2. rol ror (rotate bits (not same as shift))
+  3. xor
+* `FILE *f = fopen("flag.txt","r");` can make a the flag appear in a buffer in libc.
+There's a buffer for a given file in libc.

 ## TODO
 * Fix all the weird non ascii apostrophes and double quotes